 A few weeks back, I was able to lead an ISTE Twitter chat about systemizing EdTech and personalized learning support for teachers!

 Along with Carla Rivera-Cruz, I led an online workshop for The Educator Collaborative Gathering!

 A few years ago, I moved from being a classroom teacher to working on the admin side.
 I wrote a post for Flocabulary to highlight the highlights, struggles, and how I stay connected to students in my admin work.
-Check it out here: http://blog.flocabulary.com/classroom-to-admin/
+Check it out here: https://blog.flocabulary.com/classroom-to-admin/

 I had the privilege of being interviewed in the pilot episode of the EDpiphany podcast with CRC, an amazing educator and entrepreneur.

 We talked about the No-Nonsense Nurturer model of teaching, and how Radical Candor could be viewed as the “adult version” of this.
 We also had some great laughs as we talked about how hard education work is!

 I had the privilege of talking on the Prenda Podcast about “high expectations” and how the term can sometimes lead to unintended consequences.
 Listen here: https://radiopublic.com/prenda-podcast-Wlapp0/ep/s1!97057